-Key Elements Description of Governance Mechanisms Assurance Received Annual staff survey/staff appraisal with interim check-ins mid-year.
-An annual corporate training programme is developed and implemented annually, linked to service requirements and development needs able to access mandatory and discretionary training and development.
+Key Elements Description of Governance Mechanisms Assurance Received Groups are encouraged to identify development priorities through local and national networks Annual staff survey/staff appraisal with interim check-ins mid-year.
+An annual corporate training programme is developed and implemented annually, linked to service requirements and development needs mandatory and discretionary training and development.
 Corporate and Group training opportunities can be supported.
 Establishing clear channels of communication with all sections of the community and other stakeholders, ensuring accountability and encouraging open consultation 'Messenger' e-magazines are produced with a combination of Council and partner articles with a readership database that is continually growing.
-A range of consultations are carried out with service users (coordinated through a central team) A new Consultation Commitment was been introduced in 2018/19 following a recommendation made through a scrutiny report.
-Pro-active communication through the press, along with communication through the ELDC website, Facebook and twitter Town & Parish Portal is used proactively to push information out to local Councils A Town and Parish newsletter is issued regularly.
-Annual consultation with the community on the budget and/or corporate priorities Thorough public consultations take place where there is a potentially significant change to a service and reported through to the decision making process Leadership Team Executive Board for key pieces of consultation Town & Parish Council Portal Town and Parish newsletter Information and feedback provided via the council website Communications Team in place to support messages to the public, including during emergency situations.
-Enhancing the accountability for service delivery and effectiveness of other public service providers The Overview Committee take an active role in overseeing scrutiny of other public service providers e.g. Feedback from the County Health and Wellbeing Scrutiny Committee Partner agencies are invited to Scrutiny & Policy Panels Significant changes to other public services communicated to members through briefing or awareness sessions Newsletters/Communications from external partners are circulated to members and managers Members are informed of any significant consultations being held by key partner organisations (e.g. NHS) There is now joint scrutiny of common topics for BBC, ELDC and SHDC.
+A range of consultations are carried out with service users (co-ordinated through a central team) Pro-active communication through the press, along with communication through the ELDC website, Facebook and twitter Town & Parish Portal is used proactively to push information out to local Councils A Town and Parish newsletter is issued regularly.
+Annual consultation with the community on the budget.
+Thorough public consultations take place where there is a potentially significant change to a service and reported through to the decision making process e.g. sub-regional strategy Corporate Management Team Executive Board for key pieces of consultation Town & Parish Council Portal Town and Parish newsletter Information and feedback provided via the council website Communications Team in place to support messages to the public, including during emergency situations.
+Communication Strategy approved in 2023/4 Enhancing the accountability for service delivery and effectiveness of other public service providers The Overview Committee take an active role in overseeing scrutiny of other public service providers e.g. Feedback from the County Health and Wellbeing Scrutiny Committee Partner agencies are invited to Scrutiny & Policy Panels Significant changes to other public services communicated to members through briefing or awareness sessions Members are informed of any significant consultations being held by key partner organisations (e.g. NHS) There is now joint scrutiny of common topics for BBC, ELDC and SHDC.
 Overview Committee Scrutiny & Policy Panels Reserved Members' Days Member and Senior Officer contribution to the Community Safety framework.
 Joint scrutiny framework in place.